 Danish design and Vietnamese handicrafts

 Vietnamese garden pots are marked by the Vietnamese culture and style with lots of curlicues and lion heads, which has very few similarities with the Nordic style.
 Therefore, Anette designs many of Grama Designs’ garden pots herself.

 The Nordic style with simple, clean lines combined with the good Vietnamese handicraft with focus on quality makes Grama Design’s products unique.
 At the same time, the Vietnamese productions focus on something that is of great importance to Grama Design – sustainability.

 The production of Grama Design’s top selling product – the choco terracotta garden pot – is 100 % sustainable, among other things because the raw material – the clay – is dug directly out of the rice fields and the burning material for the firing of the garden pots is rice husks, which is a waste product from the rice production.

 Family owned company

 Grama Design is today an import and export company in fast development.
 The company’s long-term focus on sustainable quality products adapted to the Nordic markets means that Grama Design is experiencing great progress in the Nordic markets.

-There is therefore constant development in the family-owned company, run by the owner Anette Gram, who is responsible for the company’s design and product development.
-Besides Anette, the company also includes the daughter Trine Gram, who is partner and co-owner of the company, and responsible for the company’s communications and marketing, along with the development of new markets.
+There is therefore constant development in the family-owned company, run by the owner Anette Gram.
+Besides Anette, the company also includes the daughter Trine Gram, who entered the company in 2015.
+Today Trine is partner and co-owner of the company.